zackz/PuTTYAssist/README.md

 HotKey_Switch_L=^+l
 ```

-Switch to managed PuTTY windows when focus is on PuTTYAssist or PuTTY windos, `ALT + [N]`
+Switch to managed PuTTY window when focus is on PuTTYAssist or PuTTY windos, `ALT + [N]`

 ```ini
 HotKey_SwitchTo_1=!1